Optimizing alphabet reduction pairs of arrays: Characterizing optimal regular CPAs through linear programming

-\begin{proof} We know from Proposition \ref{prop-Delta_PL-Base} that $Y\cup X$ is a set of $k +1$ totally ordered elements.
-Given $i\in Y\cup X$, we denote by $\mathop{rg}(i)$ the rank of $i$ in $Y\cup X$.
-The base $(Y, X)$ is feasible if and only if the coordinates of its associated basic solution $(y, x)$ are all non-negative.
+\begin{proof} If $(y, x)$ is the basic solution determined by $(Y, X)$, then $(Y, X)$ is feasible if and only if the coordinates of $(y, x)$ are all non-negative.
+We know from \cref{prop-Delta_PL-Base} that $Y\cup X$ is a set of $k +1$ totally ordered elements.
+Thus, we can assign to each element $i\in Y\cup X$ an integer in $[k +1]$, denoted by $\mathop{rk}(i)$, which indicates the rank of $i$ in $Y\cup X$.
 Let $i\in X$.
-By (\ref{eq-SB_xy}), we have:
+By \cref{eq-SB_xy}, we have: